entur/netex-parser-java/README.md

 # netex-parser-java

-Library for parsing NeTEx files and looking entities in an index.
+Library for parsing NeTEx files and looking up entities in an index.